oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-slack/prepare-adb-slack.md

     ![Open ADB](./images/confirm-sql-output.png "")

-4. Send query results in `json` format using the following script.
+4. Send the results of query in `json` format using the following script.
 In the source database SQL window, specify the following parameters that are used in the following script.

     - provider: Enter **slack**
     - credential_name: Enter your credential name such as **`SLACK_CRED`**